 Information on outcomes other than enrollment tends to be less reliable.
 Notably, standards and practices governing credential reporting are inconsistent across schools.
 So our primary use of NSC data was to measure enrollment.
-Counting the quarter during which random assignment occurred as Quarter 0, we obtained an abstract from the NSC in October of 2018 covering enrollment through Quarter 18 for all 799 study participants (401 in the treatment group and 398 in the control group).
+Counting the quarter during which random assignment occurred as quarter 0, we obtained an abstract from NSC in October of 2018 covering enrollment through quarter 15 for all 943 WTA Connect study participants (470 in the treatment group and 473 in the control group).

-Records from the NSC are arranged in a spell format with starting and ending dates.
+Records from NSC are arranged in a spell format with starting and ending dates.
 We translated these first into a set of person-month-level records, reconciling multiple and conflicting spells as seemed most sensible.
-The team derived two variables for each personmonth.
-The first was a simple binary indicator of "any enrollment."
+The team derived two variables for each person-month.
+The first was a simple binary indicator of "any enrollment" (yes/no).
 The second was a measure of full-time-equivalent (FTE) enrollment that took the values 1 (for full-time enrollment), 0.75 for three-quarter-time enrollment, 0.5 for half-time enrollment, 0.25 for some but less than half-time enrollment, and 0 for no enrollment.
-To translate these to person-quarter-level outcomes, a student was counted as enrolled for the quarter if he or she was enrolled in any of the three months of that quarter, and FTE enrollment was calculated by summing the student's total FTE months for the quarter.
+To translate these to person-quarter-level outcomes, a student was counted as enrolled for the quarter if they were enrolled in any of the three months of that quarter, and FTE enrollment was calculated by summing the student's total FTE months for the quarter.